How fleets with complex schedules can realise the full benefits of going electric

 Having access to information such as accurate range forecasts, live vehicle status and location details, unnecessary idling data and charger status is essential for a smooth operation.
 Using advanced fleet management solutions helps operators manage their fleet using accurate data on vehicles, routes and chargers.
 Operators are in full control with real-time visibility into vehicle location, remaining battery range and which chargers are available.
 They can also identify timely vehicle and charger issues that might otherwise affect the overall planning.

-Preconditioning vehicles to start their service with a full battery and maximum remaining range is another way to optimize vehicle time on the road and provide peace of mind.
+Preconditioning vehicles to start their service with a full battery and maximum remaining range is another way to optimise vehicle time on the road and provide peace of mind.

 Transitioning to an e-fleet usually means managing vehicles from various automakers (OEMs), with different propulsion systems (such as diesel, electric and hybrid).
 In addition, electric and hybrid vehicles may use both depot and on-route chargers, also from various manufacturers.
 Fleets with complex schedules tend to be large, meaning you'll have many assets to manage.
 If each vehicle and each charger comes with its own proprietary software solution, you'll then need to learn, manage, monitor, maintain and integrate multiple software platforms.